 Rogers Game Centre Live, a subscription-based app that lets you watch any NHL game anywhere on a mobile, digital device was launched in conjunction with the Sportsnet broadcast season.
 We helped build the visual identity, brand guidelines, still photo shoots, and launch campaigns.
 Hockey legends Mark Messier and Luc Robitaille highlighted an out of home media buy, in-store animations, and celebrity endorsements.
 We even took over a Rogers retail store for a day with ‘Mess’ to build some energy around the national broadcast product launch.

-We developed a creative toolkit – captained by one of NHL’s all time best.
+A brand toolkit – captained by one of NHL’s all time best, Mark Messier.

 Utilizing the brand toolkit, we developed in-store, on-air, print and OOH campaign collateral.